Employees put Bezos on the spot at Amazon shareholder meeting

 Bezos thanked the couple hundred shareholders inside Fremont Studios for the event and went on his way.

-Outside, protests and press conferences were held by several groups, including pilots who fly for Amazon air cargo contractors; Amazon campus security staff, in a unionization fight with their contract employer; a large contingent of Amazon Employees for Climate Justice, now numbering nearly 7,700; people opposed to Amazon’s sale of facial recognition technology to law enforcement agencies, including Immigration and Customs Enforcement; and advocates for affordable housing and services for people experiencing homelessness.
+Outside, protests and press conferences were held by several groups, including pilots who fly for Amazon air-cargo contractors; Amazon campus-security staff, in a unionization fight with their contract employer; a large contingent of Amazon Employees for Climate Justice, now numbering nearly 7,700; people opposed to Amazon’s sale of facial recognition technology to law-enforcement agencies, including Immigration and Customs Enforcement; and advocates for affordable housing and services for people experiencing homelessness.

 The protestors chanted and played music as shareholders filed out of the building, some stopping at a temporary Amazon banana stand for a free piece of fruit.